Is Global Warming Causing More Snow and Less Snow at the Same Time?

 An article on sea ice and cold: “Increasing Winter Cold in Recent Years and the Arctic ice.”

-And finally, for all the Dr. Zhivago fanatics out there (great snow scenes in the movie, which I found of more interest than Julie Christie.
-That’s how much I love snow): “Snowpocalypse Russia: ‘Snow tsunami’ swallows streets, cars, buildings.”
+And finally, for all the Dr. Zhivago fanatics out there (there are great snow scenes in the movie, by the way, which I found of more interest than Julie Christie – that’s how much I love snow): “Snowpocalypse Russia: 'Snow tsunami’ swallows streets, cars, buildings.”

-The fact that my opponents in this matter said what they said a few years ago, and when the opposite happens try to use that, speaks volumes as to their grasp of “the science.”
+The fact that my opponents in this matter said what they did a few years ago and when the opposite happens they try to use that as evidence speaks volumes as to their grasp of “the science.”
 Who was it that said, “There is a sucker born every minute”?

 Joe Bastardi is chief forecaster at WeatherBELL Analytics, a meteorological consulting firm.